sifaka-ai/sifaka/docs/CHAIN.md

 def run(self) -> Result:
 ```

 Executes the chain and returns the result.
-This method runs the complete chain execution process:
+This method runs the complete chain execution process with a feedback loop:
 1. Checks that the chain is properly configured (has a model and prompt)
 2. Generates text using the model and prompt
 3. Validates the generated text using all configured validators
+4. If validation fails and `apply_improvers_on_validation_failure` is True:
+   - Gets feedback from critics on how to improve the text
+   - Sends the original text + feedback to the model to generate improved text
+   - Re-validates the improved text
+   - Repeats steps 4a-4c until validation passes or max iterations is reached
-4. If all validations pass, improves the text using all configured improvers
+5. If validation passes, improves the text using all configured improvers
-5. Returns a Result object containing the final text and all validation/improvement results
+6. Returns a Result object containing the final text and all validation/improvement results

 ## Chain Execution Process